Best surface to use for large soft pastel painting?

 Storage, Shipping and Framing

-Finished pastel artwork needs to be framed behind glass.
-It's important that your customer frames the pastel art with glass and not Plexiglass or other forms of acrylic glazing, because the Plexi will act as a magnet and attract the loose pastel particles, creating a "ghosting" effect on the inside of the Plexi.
+Finished pastel artwork is generally framed behind glass.
+Don't ever use Plexiglass because the Plexi will act as a magnet and attract the loose pastel particles, creating a "ghosting" effect on the inside of the Plexi.

 Hope that helps!